 In the formula bar, we see the M code that this transformation step has created.

-If the formula bar is not visible on your screen, go to the View tab and toggle it on.
+If the formula bar is not visible on your screen, go to the View tab and turn it on.

 So the function that Power Query uses to merge columns is Table.CombinedColumns.
 The first parameter it takes is a table.
-That table is returned by the previous step in our code.
-So in the Applied Steps, you’ll see that that is called Source.
+That table is returned by the previous step in our code, so in the Applied Steps, you’ll see that this is called Source.

 Then, it hard-coded the column names in a list.
-Here you see this lists initializers, and between in-text values, the column name description, and the column name column 4.
+Here you see list initializers, and between in-text values, the column name description, and the column name column 4.
 Then, it calls another M function to combine the text values in those columns.

 So if we want this function to dynamically merge a changing number of columns, we’ll have to change that second parameter value that now contains a list of hard-coded column names.